byroot/byroot.github.io/_posts/2025-01-04-optimizing-ruby-json-part-5.markdown

 {% endhighlight %}

 By calling into a class method, we don't require the allocation.
-For the pure-Ruby version of the generator, it didn't change much, as there would be now way to elide the allocation, so I implemented
+For the pure-Ruby version of the generator, it didn't change much, as there would be no way to elide the allocation, so I implemented
 `JSON::Pure::State.generate` in a fairly obvious way:

 {% highlight ruby %}